LeChatErrant/lantern/README.md

 It essentially saves your time by writing **boilerplate code** for you

-> It is currently under heavy development, so new features will be release soon ❤️
+> The project is currently under heavy development, so new features will be release soon ❤️
 >
-> Don't hesitate to share your improvements or to give feedback on **[Discord](https://discord.gg/4Djq9Qsc3e)** :wink:
+> Don't hesitate to share your improvements or to give feedback on Discord **(LeChatErrant#6074)** :wink:

 ![Demo](.github/assets/generate.gif)